stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 }
 ```

-### Setting the tfvars for a Context
+### Setting the Tfvars for a Context

 Each context has one `.tfvars` file for each unit.
-This `.tfvars` file is automatically loaded when you run a task with that context for the unit.
+This `.tfvars` file is automatically loaded when you run a task with
+that context for the unit.

-To enable you to have variables for a unit that apply for every context, the directory `tf/contexts/all/` also contains one `.tfvars` file for each unit.
-The `.tfvars` file for a unit in the `tf/contexts/all/` directory is always used, along with the `.tfvars` for the current context.
+To enable you to have variables for a unit that apply for every context, the directory `tf/contexts/all/` also contains
+one `.tfvars` file for each unit.
+The `.tfvars` file for a unit in the `tf/contexts/all/` directory is always used,
+along with the `.tfvars` for the current context.

 ### Creating a Root Module (Unit)